hybridious/Artifical-Intelligence/README.md

 twitter.com/0xret2plt  has finished this

+- API; NOT DONE

+twitter.com/0xret2plt Has finished this

-- Facial Recognition; Uses OpenCV with dlib to detect common facial expressions, detect mood based on several factors.
+- Facial Recognition; Uses dlib to detect common facial expressions, detect mood, all based on several factors.
 FINISHED

 twitter.com/0xret2plt has finished this

+ - UI; not very important at the start, but the bot does need a user interface.
+(NOT DONE)

+twitter.com/0xret2plt has finshed this